JOSE JOAN MORALES | AI Transformation Strategist

 Agentic Workflow Diagram showing the 'Human-in-the-Loop' protocol.
 Fast-moving AI Agent streams (System 1) enter a central Human Governor node (System 2).
 The human validates the data, allowing only 'Validated Truth' to pass downstream while rejecting errors.

 Figure 3: The Orchestration Loop.
 The Cognitive Strategist governs the hand-off.
-As shown, the human serves as the “System 2” firewall, validating AI speed with human accuracy.
+When human judgment intercepts AI speed, only validated truth reaches downstream systems.

-• Invest the Time Dividend: Crucially, the capacity liberated by AI automation should be reinvested in high-value coaching and learning, not filling the void with more backlog tasks.
+• Invest the Time Dividend: Also, the capacity liberated by AI automation should be reinvested in high-value coaching and learning, not filling the void with more backlog tasks.

 • Fund the Coach: Align compensation with strategic value.
 The Cognitive Strategist is a senior human-systems architect, not a junior process administrator.